anex-jerin/try/README.md

-A static website for GCC Gym
+A static website for Gym